bibek22/blog/content/programming/intro-to-python.md

 Programming, especially in science, is used for manipulation of data in some ways.
 Therefore, it is necessary that the language that we use have some ways of representing different types of  data that we might want to work with eg. integers, real numbers, complex numbers etc.

-Python understands numbers automatically.
+Python recognizes variety of numbers out of the box.
 * **Integers**
 ```python3
 >>> 1
 ```
     1

 When I type `1` into the interpreter, it returns 1.

 Note that `>>> ` is the python prompt.
 This is where you Enter your line of code.
 I might avoid showing the prompt a bit later.
 But you know it's there.

 ```python3
 >>> 10     # simple integer
 ```

     10

-Note that: Everything after `#`  is considered as *comment* in python.
+Note that: Everything after `#`  is regarded as *comments* in python.

-*Comments* are little notes you write in your source code to explain what it does to someone else or yourself for when you come back to it days later.
+*Comments* are little notes you write in your source code to make it readable to someone else or yourself for when you come back to it days later.

 * **Real numbers**
-Real numbers are called floating points, or just `floats` in programming term.
+Real numbers are called floating points, or just *floats* in programming term.

 ```python3
 >>> 1.23e-3  # floating points in scientific notation